The details to poise your writing for success

 Altering Quotations

 Wording in a quotation should be reproduced exactly, but the following changes are permissible to make the passage fit the syntax and format of the surrounding text, and to conform to CMS.
-(CMS vol. 16 and 17: 13.7–8)
+(CMOS 18: 12.7–8)

 Quotation marks